eugestumm/eugestumm.github.io/cv_updater/cv.md

 ## Conference Presentations

-*9 presentations*

 ### Presenter

-**The Poet is Present: Marico Carmona’s Bodily Presence in Poetry Slams as an Strategy Towards Inclusive Language in Spanish**
+“The Poet is Present: Marico Carmona’s Bodily Presence in Poetry Slams as an Strategy Towards Inclusive Language in Spanish.”
-LASA 2026: *Poner el cuerpo en Latinx America*
+LASA 2025: Poner el cuerpo en Latinx America.
 Latin American Studies Association, San Francisco, CA, USA, April 2025.

-**Brazilian Funk in Pajubá: How Travesti Funkeiras Utilize Cryptolects for Collective Enunciation**
+“Brazilian Funk in Pajubá: How Travesti Funkeiras Utilize Cryptolects for Collective Enunciation.”
-Harvard University’s Graduate Music Forum Conference: *TRANS\*Media*
+Harvard University’s Graduate Music Forum Conference: TRANS\*Media.
 Harvard University, Cambridge, MA, USA, March 2025.

-**From Christine de Pizan to Christine and the Queens: Gender Bending as Transgression of Normative Identity Politics**
+“From Christine de Pizan to Christine and the Queens: Gender Bending as Transgression of Normative Identity Politics.”
-International Conference of Europeanists: *Radical Europe: Violence, Emancipation & Reaction* (30th)
+International Conference of Europeanists: Radical Europe: Violence, Emancipation & Reaction (30th).
 Sciences Po Lyon & Université Lyon 2, Lyon, France, July 2024.

-**Pabujá as a Community of Practices**
+“Pabujá as a Community of Practices.”
-Samuel Armistead Colloquium (17th)
+Samuel Armistead Colloquium (17th).
 University of California, Davis, Davis, CA, USA, April 2024.

-**From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a form of Alliance**
+“From Brazilian Literary Feet Lovers to Reddit Femboys: Imagining Queer Multitudes as a Form of Alliance.”
-Queen's Graduate Conference in Literature: *Orientation: This Way, That Way & The Other*
+Queen's Graduate Conference in Literature: Orientation: This Way, That Way & The Other.
 Queen's University, Kingston, ON, Canada, May 2023.

-**What is Queer About Queer Cinema: Queering speculative fabulation**
+“What is Queer About Queer Cinema: Queering Speculative Fabulation.”
-Graduate and Postdoctoral Research Symposium (Fifth Annual)
+Graduate and Postdoctoral Research Symposium (Fifth Annual).
 University of Miami, Miami, FL, USA, March 2023.

-**Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX**
+“Quando a estrela é coadjuvante: a personagem queer no cinema brasileiro entre a primeira e a segunda metade do século XX.”
-Biennal-International Symposium Vinculaciones: *(Re)thinking the “We” in Latin America* (7th)
+Biennal-International Symposium Vinculaciones: (Re)thinking the “We” in Latin America (7th).
 University of Pittsburgh, Pittsburgh, PA, USA, April 2023.

-**Machorras, Viados, and Sapas: Post-feminism and Furry alliances in Latin America and global North**
+“Machorras, Viados, and Sapas: Post-feminism and Furry alliances in Latin America and Global North.”
-Department of Modern Languages and Literatures Graduate Conference: *Transcultural Expressions: Conflict, Identity, And Revitalization In Multicultural Spheres*
+Department of Modern Languages and Literatures Graduate Conference: Transcultural Expressions: Conflict, Identity, And Revitalization In Multicultural Spheres.
 University of Miami, Miami, FL, USA, March 2023.

 ### Organizer

-**Critical Ecologies and Speculative Futures**
+“Critical Ecologies and Speculative Futures.”
-*Conceiving the Environment*
+Conceiving the Environment.
 University of Miami, Miami, FL, USA, February 2024.
-*With Jacob Dennis, Kathy Rubio, Massiel Medina, and Neta Kanny.*
+With Jacob Dennis, Kathy Rubio, Massiel Medina, and Neta Kanny.

 ---